We're available Monday through Friday, between 9 am and 7 pm EST to answer your call

 Day 1: Tasting Chile's Iconic Wines

 It’s time to discover why Chile is so famous for its wine!
 Just outside of Santiago and you’ll reach one of the country’s most popular wine producing regions, the Casablanca Valley.
 Here you will learn about the traditional and innovative techniques that make the wine so beloved.
 Join local guides and wine enthusiasts, Elisa and Felipe, as you tour two local vineyards, each with their own unique winemaking philosophies and techniques.
 At each vineyard, you will enjoy a tasting, paired with Chilean cheeses and snacks.
 During a gourmet lunch, in between your winery stops, you will enjoy the Chilean flavors paired with delicious local wine.
-This is the perfect day to experience the incredible flavors the Chile has to offer!
+This is the perfect day to experience the incredible flavors Chile has to offer!

 Day 2: Exploring the hills of Valparaíso

 A UNESCO World Heritage site, Valparaiso is known for its unique architecture, lively culture, street art, and beautiful coastal setting.
-The inspiration of many artists and writers, the port city welcomes guests from around the world to experience its charm.
+The inspiration for many artists and writers, the port city welcomes guests from around the world to experience its charm.
 Today, your local guides will take you to explore all of the city’s hidden gems.
 Visit the historic district, ride up one of the city’s famous funiculars, and even visit the home of the world-renowned Chilean poet, Pablo Neruda.

 This tour is easily accessible to people of all ages and physical abilities.
 Please inform your local guide if you need accommodations.